Social news website: Reddit

 Reddit, started in June 2005, is a social news website where users can submit articles and comments and vote on these submissions.
 The submissions are organized into categories called "subreddits".
 Unlike Digg, with Reddit, users can directly affect an article's score.
 An "upvote" will increase the score and a "downvote" will decrease it.
 Articles with the highest scores are displayed on the front page.
 There is also a page for "controversial" articles, that have an almost equal number of upvotes and downvotes.
 Free speech debates have arisen due to the shutting down of obscene or potentially illegal "subreddits" (including /r/jailbait, a collection of sexually suggestive underage pictures.)
 Reddit introduced a system of user-created communities called "subreddits", which are essentially categories for a specific type of news.
 Comments on the featured posts are shown in a hierarchical fashion also based on votes.
 Users have the ability to earn "karma" for their participation and time on the website.

 Hacker News

 Hacker News, started in February 2007, is a social news site focusing on computer science and entrepreneurship, created by Paul Graham and run by his startup incubator, Y Combinator.

+Lemmy

+Lemmy, started in February 2019, is a federation of social news sites.
+The largest instance is Lemmy.World.